Logo

 Tip

-If no subprocess and no attachment has been maintained for a symbol, the attribute tab opens by double-clicking on the symbol.
+If no subprocess or attachment is stored for a symbol, the attribute tab opens when you double-click the symbol.

 How do I open a subprocess when multiple ones are maintained?

-BIC Process Design offers the possibility to maintain multiple variants within the attributes.
-You can open them in the same way as you can open one subprocess.
-However, a simple click on the diagram icon under the object will give you an alphabetically sorted list of all the subprocesses.
-This gives you the opportunity to see at a glance which navigation options are available to you.
-The top entry reflects the subprocess field, followed by the variants.
+BIC Process Design allows you to maintain multiple variants in the attributes.
+Opening them works in the same way as opening a single subprocess.
+When you click the diagram icon below the object, an alphabetically sorted list of all subprocesses appears.
+The first entry shows the subprocess field, followed by the variants.
 Select the required subprocess to follow the link.

 An activity with its list od linked diagrams is displayed here.